Searching...

 Our bench-top high voltage power supplies range from 1kV to 30kV voltage and 3W to 200W power.

-Rackmount High Voltage Power Supplies: Link to our products line
+Rackmount High Voltage Power Supplies

 The supply range of our rack-mount high voltage power supplies is from 1kV to 200kV voltage and 30W to 13000W power.

-Bipolar output type high-voltage amplifiers: Link to our products line
+Bipolar output type high-voltage amplifiers

 Bipolar output type high voltage power supplies are called high voltage amplifiers.
 The high-voltage amplifier outputs a high voltage that amplifies the waveform of the input signal to a high magnification.
 High-voltage amplifiers are also high-speed, high-voltage amplifiers with fast slew rates because they require outputs with large amplitude.
 For more information on high-voltage amplifiers, see Application: "High-Voltage Amplifiers".